 Today we’re going to be talking about what is the best food for outdoor cats.
 It was brought up in one of my comments from a reader, and it’s definitely important if you’ve never had a cat before.
-You might not understand how best to go about it.

 If you’ve had cats your entire life, you probably have this covered.
 But just in case, read on!

 This article is going to cover: What is the best food for outdoor cats?
 Plus other basic feeding information like:

 - What IS the Best Food for Outdoor Cats?